MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-06-open-ai.md

 ## Setting up for this station

-In order to complete this station, you'll need to visit the Azure Portal and then get a *URI* and a *key* for your tenant.
+In order to complete this station, you'll need to visit the Azure Portal and then get a *URI* (also called "Endpoint") and a *key* for your tenant.
 Later, you'll insert the key into some code that'll enable you to call Azure OpenAI.
 Let's do this step now so that you don't have to interrupt your workflow later on.

-### Get the URI and key from Azure Portal
+### Create an Azure OpenAI resource

 1. In your browser, navigate to the [Azure Portal](https://azure.microsoft.com/en-us/get-started/azure-portal/) and then log in.
 1. In the Search box at the top of the window, type in "azure openai" and then press the Enter key.
 This takes you to the **Azure AI services | Azure OpenAI** page.